What Is The Difference Between A Compound And Sliding Miter Saw?

-Before we get into the special kinds of miter saws, let’s take a look at the basic miter saw first.
-A standard miter saw is designed to make angled crosscuts.
+A standard miter saw (also known as a compound miter saw) is designed to make angled crosscuts.
 Some basic miter saws let you choose the angle of this cut, whereas others come with pre-set angles, such as 15, 30, and 45 degrees.

-All you have to do here, one the angle has been chosen, is to hold the wood or workpiece against the fence so it is stable, and then pull the circular blade down and through the material.
+All you have to do here, once the angle has been chosen, is to hold the wood or workpiece against the fence so it is stable, and then pull the circular blade down and through the material.

-A basic miter saw is a good option to go with if you are cutting materials of a limited width, anywhere under 8 inches, plus it’s a good option if you have thicker materials, as there are no sliding rails to get in the way.
+A basic miter saw is a good option to go with if you are cutting materials of limited width, anywhere under 8 inches, plus it’s a good option if you have thicker materials, as there are no sliding rails to get in the way.

 Now, what you do need to know here is that although the miter saw and the compound miter saw share the same name, the compound version is really a different machine altogether, and it comes with an added feature that helps make it much more versatile than the basic version.